-The above projects should meet the following criteria for eligibility:
+Projects should meet the following criteria for eligibility:

 Environmental and social impact:

-The advanced low carbon technology used by the project must have a proven implementation and operation record in relation to its technical effectiveness.
+The advanced low-carbon technology used by the project must have a proven implementation and operation record in relation to its technical effectiveness.
 Also, the project's GHG emission reduction capacity must have been established.
 Technologies in any sector are applicable as long as they meet the above criteria.

 The Government of Japan supports this fund.
-As of June 2020, Japan’s cumulative contribution to the fund since its inception in June 2014 amounted to ¥8.8 billion ($79.29 million equivalent).
+As of May 2023, Japan’s cumulative contribution to the fund since its inception in June 2014 amounted to ¥13.6 billion ($117.35 million equivalent).